AkshayKChaturvedi/Huffpost_news_classification/README.md

-This repository contains two files:
+This repository contains three files:

 1. 'Generic_Functions_Huffpost.py' contains all the general purpose functions used in classification of huffpost news.